-Payment Term And Description Amounts The Amount You Pay Network Annual Deductible The amount you pay for Covered Health Care Services per year before you are eligible to receive Benefits.
-Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to \$500 per Covered Person, not to exceed \$1,000 for all Covered Persons in a family. apply to your Annual Deductible.
-Amounts paid toward the Annual Deductible for Covered Health Care Services that are subject to a visit or day limit will also be calculated against that maximum Benefit limit.
+Payment Term And Description Amounts The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network Annual Deductible The amount you pay for Covered Health Care Services per year before you are eligible to receive Benefits.
+For single coverage, the Annual Deductible is \$1,650.
+For single coverage, the Annual Deductible is \$3,300 Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Annual Deductible.
+If more than one person in a family is covered under the Plan, the single coverage Annual If more than one person in a family is covered under the Plan, the single coverage Annual Amounts paid toward the Annual Deductible for Covered Health Care Services that are subject to a visit or day limit will also be calculated against that maximum Benefit limit.
 As a result, the limited Benefit will be reduced by the number of days/visits used toward meeting the Annual Deductible.
-When a Covered Person was previously covered under a health plan that was replaced by this Plan, any amount already applied to that annual deductible provision of the prior health plan will apply to the Annual Deductible provision under the Plan.
+Deductible stated above does not apply.
+For family coverage, the family Annual Deductible is \$3,300.
+No one in the family is eligible to receive Benefits until the family Annual Deductible Deductible stated above does not apply.
+For family coverage, the family Annual Deductible is \$6,600.
+No one in the family is eligible to receive Benefits until the family Annual Deductible When a Covered Person was previously covered under a health plan that was replaced by this Plan, any amount already applied to that annual deductible provision of the prior health plan will apply to the Annual Deductible provision under the Plan. is satisfied. is satisfied.
 When the Plan Sponsor changes from a calendar year to a Plan year plan, any amount you pay for medical expenses in the last three months of the previous calendar year that is applied to the previous Annual Deductible, will be rolled over and applied to the current Plan year Annual Deductible.
 This roll-over feature applies only to the first Plan year.
 The amount that is applied to the Annual Deductible is calculated on the basis of the Allowed Amount or the Recognized Amount when applicable.
 The Annual Deductible does not include any amount that exceeds the Allowed Amount.
 Details about the way in which Allowed Amounts are determined appear at the end of the Schedule of Benefits table.